-A sewage ejector pump, also called pump up ejector system, is used when a bathroom, laundry room, or any other type of plumbing fixture is installed below the main sewer or septic line grade.
-Sewage ejector pumps are usually installed in basements.
-The ejector pump is part of a system that can pump both liquids and solids up into the sewer or septic line.
+A sewage ejector pump, also called a pump-up ejector system, is necessary when any type of plumbing fixture is installed below the main sewer or septic line.
+Sewage ejector pumps are usually installed in a sump basin on the basement floor.
+The sewage ejector pumps liquids and solids up into the sewer or septic line.

-Because of elevations in the low country it is not uncommon that we have pumps in our homes.
+Because of elevations in the low country, it is not uncommon that we have ejector pumps in our homes.
 Many commercial sites also have large sewer ejector systems which Mr. Rooter can service and design as well.

-The sump basin collects and holds about 30 gallons of waste on average for an average sized home.
+The sump basin collects and holds about 30 gallons of waste on average for an average-sized home.
 The drain lines from the various fixtures in the basement area are graded into the side of the sump basin.
-When the level of waste water in the sump basin reaches a certain height a float on the sewage ejector pump is tripped.
-The waste water is then pumped out of the basin and up to ground level and then out to the sewer to septic.
+When the level of wastewater in the sump basin reaches a certain height, a float on the sewage ejector pump is tripped.
+The wastewater is then pumped out of the basin and up to ground level and then out to the sewer to septic.
 Once the level in the basin goes down the pump turns off until the next time it needs to pump.